BRST Noether Theorem and Corner Charge Bracket: BRST Noether current

-Let us check how \eqref{Noether_1.5} simplifies for certain useful types of gauge fixing functional~$\Ps$.
-For instance, if one chooses gauge fixing functionals $\mathcal{F}^A(\phi^i)$ that are independent of the field derivatives and of the ghosts, i.e.,
+Let us close this section with a simple example of a gauge fixing functional~$\Ps$.
+If one chooses gauge fixing functionals $\mathcal{F}^A(\phi^i)$ that are independent of the field derivatives and of the ghosts, i.e.,

 such as in the Yang-Mills axial gauge, one gets

 In this case, one has $F_{c^A_1}=F_{c^P_2}=F_{b_A}=0$, $F_{\bar{c}_A}=\mathcal{F}^A$ and $F_{\phi^i}=-\bar{c}_A\frac{\pa\mathcal{F}^A}{\pa\phi^i}$.
 The equations of motion of $b_A$ in \eqref{theta_gauge} then imply